getnikola/nikola/docs/theming.rst

 bundles
     A `config <https://docs.python.org/3/library/configparser.html>`_ file
-    containing a list of files to be turned into bundles using WebAssets.
-For
+    containing a list of files to be turned into bundles.
+For example:
-    example:

     .. code:: ini